-Talk to a public health nurse to find out if you qualify for HABV vaccine for free.
-A blood test may be needed to check that you need the vaccine (are not already protected).
+Talk to a public health nurse to find out if you can get HABV vaccine for free.
+You may need a blood test to check if you’re already protected.

 Most people need 3 doses, which are given over 6 months.

-Check with a public health nurse or your healthcare provider if you are not sure if hepatitis A or hepatitis B vaccine have already been given.
+If you’ve already had hepatitis A or B vaccines, you don’t need the HABV vaccine.
+Check with a public health nurse or your healthcare provider if you aren’t sure if you’ve already had hepatitis A or hepatitis B vaccines.

-After 3 doses given as recommended, protection is:
+After 3 doses given as recommended, protection is about:

-Reactions to the vaccine are usually mild and go away in a few days.
-They may include:
+There can be side effects from the HABV vaccine, but they tend to be mild and go away in a few days.
+Side effects may include:

-It is important to stay at the clinic for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It's important to stay at the clinic for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

-Unusual reactions can happen.
-Call Health Link at 811 to report any unusual reactions.
+It’s rare to have a serious side effect.
+Call Health Link at 811 to report any serious or unusual side effects.